haierkeys/obsidian-image-api-gateway/README.md

     <img src="https://img.shields.io/github/license/haierkeys/obsidian-image-api-gateway" alt="license">
 </p>

-This project provides image upload, storage, and cloud synchronization services for the [Custom Image Auto Uploader](https://github.com/haierkeys/obsidian-custom-image-auto-uploader) Obsidian plugin.
+This project provides image uploading, storage, and cloud synchronization services for the [Custom Image Auto Uploader](https://github.com/haierkeys/obsidian-custom-image-auto-uploader) Obsidian plugin.

-## Features List
+## Feature List

-- [x] Supports image upload
+- [x] Support for image uploading
-- [x] Supports token authorization to enhance API security
+- [x] Support for token authorization to enhance API security
-- [x] Supports image HTTP access (basic feature, recommend using Nginx as an alternative)
+- [x] Support for image HTTP access (basic feature, Nginx recommended as an alternative)
 - [x] Storage support:
-  - [x] Save to local or cloud storage simultaneously for convenient migration
+  - [x] Save to both local and cloud storage for easy migration
-  - [x] Local storage support (for NAS, feature has been tested)
+  - [x] Local storage support (tested for NAS)
-  - [x] Support for Alibaba Cloud OSS cloud storage (feature has been implemented, not yet tested)
+  - [x] Support for Alibaba Cloud OSS storage (implemented but not tested)
-  - [x] Support for Cloudflare R2 cloud storage (feature has been implemented, tested)
+  - [x] Support for Cloudflare R2 storage (implemented and tested)
-  - [x] Support for Amazon S3 (feature has been implemented, tested)
+  - [x] Support for Amazon S3 (implemented and tested)
   - [x] Added MinIO storage support (v1.5+)
   - [x] Support for WebDAV storage (v2.5+)
-- [x] Provides Docker installation support for easy use on home NAS or remote servers
+- [x] Provide Docker installation support for use on home NAS or remote servers
-- [x] Provides public service API and Web interface for convenient public service provision <a href="#userapi">User Public Interface & Web Interface</a>
+- [x] Provide public service API & Web interface for offering public services <a href="#userapi">User Public Interface & Web Interface</a>

-## Update Log
+## Changelog

-For complete update content, please visit [Changelog](https://github.com/haierkeys/obsidian-image-api-gateway/releases).
+For the complete update details, please visit [Changelog](https://github.com/haierkeys/obsidian-image-api-gateway/releases).

-## Pricing
+## Price

 This software is open source and free.
-If you want to show your appreciation or help support the continuous development, you can provide support for me in the following ways:
+If you would like to show appreciation or help support continued development, you can support me in the following ways:

 [<img src="https://cdn.ko-fi.com/cdn/kofi3.png?v=3" alt="BuyMeACoffee" width="100">](https://ko-fi.com/haierkeys)